Wiechciu/text-forge/docs/themes.md

 Text Forge supports customizable themes for UI elements.
 This page explains how themes work, how to create your own, and how to install or share them.

-## Theme Strcuture
+## Theme Structure
 Each theme is defined as a `.tres` file.
 This file is a Godot (text-based) resource in INI style.
-With this file you can apply changes to any UI element style.
+You can style UI elements with this file.

 ## Getting Themes
 Text Forge has some internal themes: